Urusu/japanbyvan.com/data/faq/index.md

 ### Where can I pick up/ drop off the van?

-Our office is located in Otsu City, 10minutes by train from Kyoto station.
-We arrange pick up and drop off individually depending on your schedule and needs, however we always offer free pick up and drop off within Otsu and Kyoto city.
-Please contact us beforehand if you'd like to pick up the van in another city (additional charge depending on the distance to our office).
+Our office is located in Osaka City, 3 minutes by train from Shin-Osaka station which is the main transport hub in Osaka city (Shinkansen, JR, airport express or subway train).
+Please check out our [access page](./access.html) or contact us for directions.

 ### Why is a security deposit required?
 What kind of Insurance is included in the rental fee?